Sunday, July 28, 2024

 This campaign idea was thought up several years ago but one thing after another came up and delays just kept slowing us down.
 We had a solid six player group going but one got married and went *poof*, another got a new job which took him out of state and the third just dropped but I have retained my oldesat core three players that have been with me from the start.
 Well, as you all know, Covid hit and that shut us down for close to 18 months.

 Last year my father caught Covid and we almost lost him but I am happy to say he is doing fine now.
 The on top of all that I had some pretty serious medical problems kick in which I am pleased to say . . .
 I am on the road to a full recovery.
-It still might be April or May of 2023 before I am set to fire this thing off.
+It still might be June or July of 2024 before I am able to fire this thing up.
 So, yea . . . it's been a rough last couple of years for us.

 During all of this I had decided I was going to take a break from Dungeons & Dragons just to take a break from it all.
 I can say first hand, it is super hard staying motivated with gaming when you've had a couple of years like we have all had but I can now see the light at the end of the tunnel and the excitement has started to kick in.